 Making Progress, But Still Falling Short: A Report on the Movement to End Child Marriage in America

 Making Progress, But Still Falling Short outlines what more needs to be done to end child marriage in America both at the state and federal level.
-It contains the latest analysis (updated August 26, 2021) on all twenty-seven states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.
+It contains the latest analysis (updated November 1, 2022) on all thirty states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.